 I don’t remember what we talked about, the counselor and I. I don’t remember what questions he asked or what I shared or if I cried or not.
 But there are two moments during that conversation that I can remember as though they had just happened moments ago.

-First, was when the counselor was being really honest with me and saying how angry it makes him that Ethan, such a great guy, was killed while plenty of other scum bags seem to get a free pass at life.
+First, was when the counselor was being really honest with me and saying how angry it makes him that Ethan, such a great guy, was killed while plenty scum bags seem to get a free pass at life.
 He was simply stating what looked like injustice to him, and I had wanted to agree.
 In fact, I wanted to go a step further and let the bitterness of the injustice take root within me, but what I heard in response came from my Father’s voice.

 “I am a good Father.
 I am not going to give you a stone when you need a loaf of bread.”